silence-life/dwm-6.4/README.md

       fix overview layout bug and make it more valid
       +patch dwm-systray-6.4.diff
       +layout htile(main on top,others on bottom), super+m toggle fullscreen
+      after closing a tag's last window, the tag's layout reset to layouts[0]